 Define Your Equipment Needs

-Know the Where
+Know the Where – Location, Location, Location

-You also need to know about the logistics of the physical location.
+You also need to assess the logistics of the physical location.
 How easy is it for delivery trucks to reach?
 How much will you spend on building the brewery itself?
 What about space for expansion?

 Permitting and Legal Issues